Using Scripts in Revu

 Color: Sets to the color used by the built-in icons.

 Script: Enter the commands to be executed with this script.
 Multiple script commands are supported, just enter one script command per line.
 Each script command may include a series of required and optional parameters for controlling the function.
-Further details including available parameters are included in the Bluebeam Revu eXtreme Script Reference available on the Bluebeam Support web page.
+Further details including available parameters are included in the Bluebeam Script Reference available on the Bluebeam support site.

 The Script field utilizes two features to simplify entering scripts: auto-complete and tooltips.